fcesc-code/recipes/README.md

 ## Purpose
+The main goal of this project is to create a small site using a custom boilerplate, and avoiding to use front-end frameworks.
+A tiny parser has been created to allow a SPA run in vanilla JS.
+It is, at least still, not yet another complete JS framework and the aim is not to clutter the internet with endless packages but to learn coding - mainly for fun.
-The aim of this PEC1 is to create a small site and a boilerplate for other projects, as part of a University [Web apps and sites development Master](https://estudis.uoc.edu/ca/masters-universitaris/desenvolupament-llocs-aplicacions-web/presentacio) by [Universitat Oberta de Catalunya](http://uoc.edu). \
+This activity is part of the University
+[Web apps and sites development Master](https://estudis.uoc.edu/ca/masters-universitaris/desenvolupament-llocs-aplicacions-web/presentacio) by [Universitat Oberta de Catalunya](http://uoc.edu). \
 Subject: HTML and CSS tools I. April 2021.

 ## Repo
-A Git repository can be found at https://github.com/fcesc-code/uoc-eines1-pac1.git Deploy status: [![Netlify Status](https://api.netlify.com/api/v1/badges/d97436fc-1621-4de1-b33c-f2c5567205de/deploy-status)](https://app.netlify.com/sites/gastro/deploys)
+A Git repository can be found at https://github.com/fcesc-code/recipes.git Deploy status: [![Netlify Status](https://api.netlify.com/api/v1/badges/d97436fc-1621-4de1-b33c-f2c5567205de/deploy-status)](https://app.netlify.com/sites/gastro/deploys)

 ## Public web